 Unlike a revocable trust, an irrevocable living trust is one in which the grantor—the person creating the trust—completely gives up all rights to the property transferred into the trust.
 The grantor retains no rights to revoke, terminate or modify the trust in any way.
 There are some major benefits provided by this type of trust.
-The attorneys at the law firm of Haas Tharrington, P.A. in Raleigh, North Carolina help clients determine the best way to plan for preserving assets for their heirs.
+The attorneys at the law firm of Haas & Associates, P.A. in Raleigh, North Carolina help clients determine the best way to plan for preserving assets for their heirs.

 Avoiding estate taxes

 An irrevocable trust is a separate taxable entity and pays tax on its accumulated income.
 The property in the trust is not part of the grantor’s estate and is not subject to estate taxes.